Configure Native Passkeys for Mobile Logins

 On this page

 Mobile apps can use the Hypermedia Authentication API (HAAPI) to run an OpenID Connect login in an API driven manner.
 Passkey logins then run with purely native screens, without invoking the system browser.
 The client side work is done by the HAAPI SDK, which calls native passkey APIs provided by the mobile operating system.
-Further background on passkeys is provided in the What are Passkeys? article.
+Further background on passkeys is provided in the What are Passkeys? article and on the passkeys demo page.

 Supported Platforms